Adrian256256/sigma-opensearch-ppl-backend/sigma_backend/backends/opensearch_ppl/README.md

 **Result**: Generates 3 variations to catch the string regardless of where it appears in the encoded data.

-**Use Case**: Essential for detecting substrings within Base64-encoded data (e.g., malicious code fragments in encoded payloads).
+**Use Case**: Essential for detecting substrings within Base64-encoded data (malicious code fragments in encoded payloads).

 ---